Temii69/Temii69/README.md

 ## Hi, i'm Temii 👋

-🧠 computer science gradute at Kwasu
+🧠 computer science gradute from Kwasu

 💡 **Entrepreneur | Developer | Innovator**
 I’m passionate about building software, solving real-world problems, and inspiring others to create opportunities instead of waiting for them.